-There are many ways to improve productivity and yield on farm, however there is a growing movement of producers looking at their soil condition as the place to begin.
+There are many ways to improve productivity and yield on farm, however there is a growing movement of producers who look at their soil condition as the place to begin.

 Central Queensland Soil Health Systems (CQSHS) is a not for profit group of farmers seeking new and improved ways of growing crops and pasture whilst reducing costs over the long term.